artainmo/web-development/backend/PostgreSQL/README.md

 To insert data "INSERT INTO nameDatabse (columnName1, columnName2) VALUES (valueColumn1, valueColumn2);".<br>
 To make updates "UPDATE tableName SET columnName1 = value1, columnName2 = value2  WHERE id=idNumber".

-To get specific columns from a table use "SELECT columnNamesSeparatedByComma FROM tableName;" with '*' to select all columns.<br>
+To get specific columns from a table use "SELECT columnNamesSeparatedByComma FROM tableName;" with `*` to select all columns.<br>
 To sort based on specific column "SELECT * FROM tableName ORDER BY columnName;", it will order in terms of the alphabet, numerical system or dates, to reverse the base order add at end command DESC.<br>
 To filter the data use "SELECT * FROM tableName WHERE columnName = value;" to set multiple conditions you can add to the command "ADD newCondition", () and OR can be used too.
 Comparison operators; =, <, >, <=, >=, <>(not equal).<br>
 To select only x number of first rows "SELECT * FROM tableName LIMIT x", to only select x->y number of rows "SELECT * FROM tableName OFFSET x LIMIT y - x;".<br>
 To get all rows between two values "SELECT * FROM tableName WHERE columnName BETWEEN value1 and value2;".<br>
 To get all values starting/ending with particular value "SELECT * FROM databaseName WHERE tableName LIKE 'startValue%endValue';".<br>
-To know how much rows with a certain value of a certain column exist "SELECT columnName, count(*) FROM tableName GROUP BY columnName ORDER BY columnName;". <br>
+To know how much rows with a certain value of a certain column exist `SELECT columnName, count(*) FROM tableName GROUP BY columnName ORDER BY columnName;`. <br>
 The count function is called an aggregate function and different ones exist, such as MAX(columnName), MIN(columnName), AVG(columnName), SUM(columnName), )using multiple ones is also possible such as ROUND(AVG(columnName), numberDecimals).<br>
-To filter values with certain amount of rows "SELECT columnName, count(*) FROM tableName GROUP BY columnName HAVING COUNT(*) comparison ORDER BY columnName;"<br>
+To filter values with certain amount of rows `SELECT columnName, count(*) FROM tableName GROUP BY columnName HAVING COUNT(*) comparison ORDER BY columnName;`<br>
 To give name to new columnName use "AS newColumnName".<br>
 "COALESCE(defaultValue)" allows to fill empty or undefined values with default values.<br>
 Arithmetic operators: + - * / %(modulo) ^(power) !(factorial)<br>